hawkticehurst/stellar/docs/reactivity.md

 Stellar, like many other web frameworks, ships a reactivity model that lets you declaratively define pieces of stateful UI.

-Unlike other web frameworks, however, state in is defined a little different than what you might have experienced when using tools like React, Svelte, or Vue.
-In most frameworks, state is defined in JavaScript and then passed into component markup using some type of templating syntax.
-In Stellar, this relationship is inversed.
-Reactive state is defined in HTML and then made accessible within JavaScript.
+Unlike other web frameworks, however, state is defined a little different than what you might have experienced when using tools like React, Svelte, or Vue.
+In most frameworks, state is defined in JavaScript and then passed into component markup using some type of templating syntax. _In Stellar, this relationship is inversed._ Reactive state is defined in HTML and then made accessible within JavaScript.

 It's called "HTML-based state."

-This reactive model is exposed with a handful custom attributes called "directives" that begin with a `$` and can attached to any element within a Stellar component.
+This means the reactive model is exposed with a handful custom attributes called "directives" that begin with a `$` and are declaratively added to elements within a Stellar component.

 Reactive directives include: